Don’t Let Your Immigration Status Stop You From Getting Hired In The U.S.

 - Know how to simplify the process of employing an international PhD for your future employer.
 Like we said, hiring a PhD who doesn’t have a Green Card is difficult for organizations.
 The International PhD Community comprehensively addresses your range of visa options so you can understand typical processes, prepare key documents, and become a source of guidance for your organization.

-Gain easy-to-access training materials, as well as proven international PhD resume templates that you can reference on-demand.
+Gain easy-to-access course materials, as well as proven international PhD resume templates that you can reference on-demand.
 With the International PhD Community, you can learn at your own pace….when, where, and how it suits you best.
-Discover how your training program encompasses a variety of learning formats.
+Discover how your mentoring program encompasses a variety of learning formats.

 - Quickly locate your program’s resources in your International PhD Community’s online dashboard.
-Here, you’ll find everything from your training videos to your final exam.
+Here, you’ll find everything from your library videos to your final exam.

 - Enjoy a free season pass to a webinar series, presented by experts, on relevant topics such as “How To Discuss Visa Options With Your Employer” and “The Latest Visa Updates You Need To Know”.